 - Continuing to advance the transportation recommendations laid out in the initial Climate Action Plan adopted in December 2021.
 That includes advancing cornerstone measures like Advanced Clean Cars II and Advanced Clean Trucks as well as other strategies identified and designed to foster more equitable and inclusive public process and setting the stage for more significant cost- and carbon-cutting transportation measures, such as creating a Transportation Equity Advisory Body.
-Consistent, effective collaboration and information sharing among the Vermont Legislature, the Vermont Climate Council and the new Climate Office in state government will be essential. - Continuing to ramp up outreach and public engagement to help identify preferred public priorities and inform and shape preferred policy and program design.
+Consistent, effective collaboration and information sharing among the Vermont Legislature, the Vermont Climate Council and the new Climate Office in state government will be essential. - Continuing and to ramping up outreach and public engagement to help identify preferred public priorities and inform and shape preferred policy and program design.
 Work in collaboration with the Just Transitions Subcommittee of the Vermont Climate Council to undertake this effort, and then undertake modeling to confirm the cost- and carbon-effectiveness of the selected approach(es).
-During consideration of potential new economy-wide policies or regulatory programs, as noted in the bullet above, a framework for legal and legislative jurisdiction should also be considered and developed. - Analyzing and implementing strategic revisions to the state's EV incentive programs that will help cut gasoline use faster, more efficiently, and at a lower cost; maximize the carbon reductions of the EVs put into use; and improve equity.
+During consideration of potential new economy-wide policies or regulatory programs, as noted in the bullet above, a framework for and ensuring that legal and legislative jurisdiction should also be developed and considered and developed. exists for the state to be ready for potential new economy-wide policies or regulatory programs.
+More consistent collaboration and information sharing among the Vermont Legislature, the Vermont Climate Council and the new Climate Office in state government will be essential.

+Analyzing and implementing strategic revisions to the state's EV incentive programs that will help cut gasoline use faster, more efficiently, and at a lower cost; maximize the carbon reductions of the EVs put into use; and improve equity.
 While we aim to design strategies that reduce reliance on the single occupancy vehicle, we must foster a transition that prioritizes benefits of essential vehicle ownership to lower income and historically overburdened Vermonters.
 One scenario that must be included in any analysis is structuring incentives and programs to get the drivers burning the most gasoline to switch to electric vehicles first.
 In a rural state, many Vermonters rely on a vehicle for job access and retention and to get them where they need to go.
 Incentives and strategies that prioritize people who have to drive more will reduce emissions more efficiently and will do a better job advancing equity in the transition to EVs based upon data that shows these heavy users are more likely to drive pickups and SUVs, more likely to live in more remote areas, spend on average 8% of their income on gasoline - more than twice that of average users - and more.